 - Learn about how your pension is being invested.

-- Most importantly is that you do not touch your retirement savings.
+- Most importantly, you do not touch your retirement savings.

-Estate conversation is essentially the process of managing, “assets during your lifetime and [distributing] assets upon your death.”7 Think of an estate as, “everything comprising the net worth of an individual, including all land and real estate, possessions, financial securities, cash, and other assets the individual owns or has a controlling interesting in.”8 In most instances, estates act as a mechanism for the passage of wealth from one generation to the next.
-The transfer of an estate can be done though a will or trust.
-A will is a legal document that, “coordinates the distribution of your assets after death and can appoint guardians for minor children.”9 Another legal instrument you can use to manage your assets is a trust, which offer legal protection for your assets.
-A trust is a, “fiduciary relationship in which one party, known as a trustor, gives another party, the trustee, the right to hold title to property or assets for the benefit of a third party, the beneficiary.”10 There typically two types of trusts: a living trust and testamentary trust.
-A living trust is legal document where an individual’s assets are provided as trust for the individual’s benefit during their lifetime.
+Estate conversation is essentially the process of managing “assets during your lifetime and [distributing] assets upon your death.”7 Think of an estate as, “everything comprising the net worth of an individual, including all land and real estate, possessions, financial securities, cash, and other assets the individual owns or has a controlling interest in.”8 In most instances, estates act as a mechanism for the passage of wealth from one generation to the next.
+The transfer of an estate can be done through a will or trust.
+A will is a legal document that “coordinates the distribution of your assets after death and can appoint guardians for minor children.”9 Another legal instrument you can use to manage your assets is a trust, which offers legal protection for your assets.
+A trust is a, “fiduciary relationship in which one party, known as a trustor, gives another party, the trustee, the right to hold title to property or assets for the benefit of a third party, the beneficiary.”10 There are typically two types of trusts: a living trust and a testamentary trust.
+A living trust is a legal document where an individual’s assets are provided as a trust for the individual’s benefit during their lifetime.
 A testamentary trust specifies how the assets of an individual are designated after the individual’s death.11 Regardless of whether you use a will or trust, it is important that you have a will or trust in place.
-This will save your heirs a great deal of money and headache going through probate court.
+This will save your heirs a great deal of money and headaches going through probate court.